siddhantsom/Monsoon_credittech/README.md

 # Monsoon_credittech
 Take home assignment.

-The final submissions are included in 'final_submissions.csv' in the final submission folder, inside the data folder.
+The final submissions are included in 'final_submissions.csv' file.
+Did not upload the original data files again due to their enormous size.
-The code folder contains a jupyter notebook with all code and requirements file.